marchantweb/rcktengine/README.md

 ```

 JIT method formatting is cached after the first time it's called, so you can called it 100 times in a row and don't need to worry about it re-doing the work.

+## Automatic Formatting

+RCKT Engine automatically formats some properties when it sees them as columns in your database.
+Those include first name `$this->first`, last name `$this->last`, email `$this->email`, and phone number `$this->phone`.

+It also automatically creates an ID property `$this->ID` that is equal to your primary key ID, so that you can always write code using `$myproduct->ID` regardless of what your primary key is called.

+Lastly, a html-encoded JSON representation of the data is created under the property `$this->JSON_REPRESENTATION`.
+You could use this to provide simply API access or to easily move data to client-side programming such as jQuery.

 ## Deep Caching